adjust/cocos2dx_sdk/doc/ios/ios.md

 ![][add_ios_files]

-### 3. Add the Adjust, AdSupport and iAd frameworks to your solution
+### 3. Add the AdjustSdk, AdSupport and iAd frameworks to your solution

+Before adding `AdjustSdk.framework` to your project, please make sure that you copy it first to `proj.ios_mac` folder in your project.

 Select your project in the Project Navigator.
 In the left hand side of the main view, select your target.
 In the tab `Build Phases` expand the group `Link Binary With Libraries`.
 On the bottom of that section click on the `+` button.
-Select the `Adjust.framework` and click the `Add` button.
+Select the `AdjustSdk.framework` and click the `Add` button.
 Repeat the same steps to add the `AdSupport.framework` and `iAd.framework`.

 ![][add_the_frameworks]

 ### 4. Add additional linker flags

-In order to support categories from `Adjust.framework`, you should add an additional linker flag.
+In order to support categories from `AdjustSdk.framework`, you should add an additional linker flag.
 Go to the `Build Settings` part of Project Settings and look for `Other Linker Flags` option.
 Add `-ObjC` flag to it.